muckelba/ValoBattlepassCalcBot/README.md

 ## Disclaimer

-This is a fanmade tool, i am not affiliated with VALORANT or RIOT GAMES in anyway, any (copy)right belongs to them.
+This is a fanmade tool, i am not affiliated with VALORANT or RIOT GAMES in any way, every (copy)right belongs to them.